MoTIF: A Mode-Structured Tensor Framework for Multi-Parametric Approximation, Super-Resolution and Forecasting of Unsteady Systems: Introduction

-Modal decomposition methods are widely used in fluid dynamics to understand the relevant flow structures in fluid dynamics phenomena~\cite{torres}.
-The data-driven nature of these methods makes them particularly useful for the development of ROMs~\cite{HUHN2023111852},~\cite{ZHONG2024109530}.
+Reduced-order models can be classified as intrusive or non-intrusive depending on whether they explicitly rely on the governing equations.
+Non-intrusive reduced-order models (niROMs), which are purely data-driven, have attracted considerable attention due to their flexibility and applicability to legacy simulation datasets~\cite{dar2024}.
 Singular value decomposition (SVD)~\cite{Sirovich},~\cite{Sirovich1987TurbulenceAT} and proper orthogonal decomposition (POD)~\cite{john_l__lumley_1967} have been extensively applied to extract the dominant patterns and structures of a flow, being able to accurately represent the high-dimensional phenomenon with just a few SVD/POD modes (it is worth mentioning that SVD is one of the two common methods used to compute POD modes; therefore, the terms POD and SVD are often used interchangeably in the literature).~\cite{mendoca},~\cite{huxiao},~\cite{BUOSO2022105604}.